socialappslab/denguetorpedo/README.md

 We're keeping a visual history of denguetorpedo.com by taking video snapshots of specific pages.
 These videos are compressed as .swf files in `/videos` directory.

+## Dealing with Redis service
+If you ever need to restore a Redis database to Portainer, then follow these directions:

+0. Turn off redis server using `redis-cli -a password` and then run the command `shutdown nosave` (https://redis.io/commands/shutdown) to avoid save the information (NOTE: This is for empty databases).
+1. Save the database into dump.rdb
+2. scp it into the Docker instance.
+The data directory for `http://149.165.156.246:9002/#/containers/c8d6d52908c81238ee12d702feb2bd1f6857edc12a3a8734d516fb0f9d54a00a/console` is presently `/opt/bitnami/redis/data`.
+3. Run chown redis:redis dump.rdb && chmod 660 dump.rdb
+4. Restart the Docker container
+5. Run `reids-cli -a [password]` and then run the command `BGREWRITEAOF`.
+Run `info` and make sure that `aof_rewrite_in_progress` is 0 (e.g. it finished)
+6. Now restart the Docker container.
+7. Make sure that `dump.rdb` has some size (otherwise, it means it was overwritten).